eyeshield2110/BigData-Lab/installation_guides/guide.md

 2. If no errors have occurred during the process, Dask has been successfully installed.
 3. To double check if it is working well, run the following command:

+NOAH'S NOTE: run pyspark on terminal (or just python3?), and enter these commands one by one while being mindful of tabs and spaces.

 ```python
 from dask import delayed
 def inc(x):